Esylus/Coding-Standards/3_TestingStandards.md

  FindMatchingNumber_PassUserInteger_ReturnMatchingInteger();
 ```

-### 3.2 Unit Test Guidelines

-1. Test only one thing per test to create a readable, reliable test.
+* Test only one thing per test to create a readable, reliable test.
 Do not create long and complex tests that test everything in a single method.
-2. Unit tests should be self-sufficient, isolated and avoid dependencies (databases, environment settings).
+* Unit tests should be self-sufficient, isolated and avoid dependencies (databases, environment settings).
 A single test should not depend on other tests before it or the execution order of tests in general.
 Initialize and clean the test suite after every test run.
-3. Test should be deterministic.
+* Test should be deterministic.
 It's unacceptable to have a test that passes unreliably - a test should either pass all the time or fail until fixed.
 Running the test 1000 times should return the same same result every time.
 Never use randomized data in a unit test as it creates uncertainty and impossible to recreate the test.
-4. Use naming conventions.
+* Use naming conventions.
 To know why the test failed, you need to be able to understand it at a glance.
-5. Do repeat yourself.
+* Do repeat yourself.
 In writing tests, readability is of high importance.
 If tests are similarily structured, it makes it very easy to read through a suite of tests and know exactly what each piece is testing.
-6. Test results and not implementation.
+* Test results and not implementation.
 Changing the inner workings of a method should not fail a unit test if the code produces the same output result.
 Implementaion will naturally grow and change as the project evolves.
 Private methods are part of the internal mechanics of a class and should only be tested if there is a very good reason to do so.
 Otherewise trivial refactoring can cause complication errors and failures in the tests.
-7. Avoid overspecification.
+* Avoid overspecification.
 While it seems logical to create well-defined, controlled, strict tests that observe exact process flow, it can "lock" the scenario under test and prevent it from changing in ways that do not affect the result.
-8. Use an isolation framework.
+* Use an isolation framework.
 Dependencies hinder the ability to write unit tests.
 When dependencies need a complex setup for the automated test to run, the result is fragile tests.
 A mocking framework has a set of API's for creating and using fake objects without the user needing to maintain details of the specific test.

 ## 4. Integration Testing